 Focusing on non-organised sex trafficking

-brothel raids discovered largely eastern European and Asian victims, one sex trafficking referral centre told me that their largest group of victims were from West Africa.
+while brothel raids discovered largely eastern European and Asian victims, one sex trafficking referral centre told me that their largest group of victims were from West Africa.
 Other data I found also supported this.
-Some sex trafficking is not organised and
+Some sex trafficking is not

 Not prioritising crime against Sex workers